It's nearing Valentines Day, and while love is in the air, what could be better than watching the new Netflix show The Future Diary!

 I wonder if I have been describing anything of substance.

-Call it, this journal of mine, a shimmering of the summer sky.'
+Call it, this journal of mine, a shimmering of the summer sky.

-Makura no Sōshi, by Sei Shōnagon [The Pillow Book, ca.1000] :
+Makura no Sōshi, The Pillow Book, ca.1000

 One of the finest works of Japanese literature, written by a contemporary of Murasaki Shikibu.
 Sei Shōnagon served as a gentlewoman to Empress Teishi.
-The Pillow Book is an intriguing collection of lists, insights, and anecdotes detailing life at the Heian court.
+The Pillow Book is an intriguing collection of lists, insights, and anecdotes detailing life at the Heian imperial court.

-it's lovely the way the water will spray up in shining drops at the ox's tread,
+On a bright moonlit night, when your carriage is crossing a stream, it's lovely the way the water will spray up in shining drops at the ox's tread, like shattered crystal.

-Izumi Shikibu Nikki [ca.1008]:
+Izumi Shikibu Nikki ca.1008

 Highly regarded, and perhaps the greatest poet of them all, Izumi Shikibu was also a contemporary of Murasaki Shikibu.

-Izumi Shikibu's diary details the early months of her tempestuous relationship with Prince Atsumichi, and offers a tantalizing glimpse into an exquisite world in which, 'everywhere, everywhere, there is poetry.'
+Izumi Shikibu's diary details the early months of her tempestuous relationship with Prince Atsumichi, and offers a tantalizing glimpse into an exquisite world in which, everywhere, everywhere, there is poetry.

-Once it snowed heavily and he sent me a poem attached to a branch covered with snow:
+Once it snowed heavily and he sent me a poem attached to a branch covered with snow.

 Snow falls,